-On the occasion of the “Precious Stones” exhibition at the National Museum of Natural History (at the Galerie de l’Évolution du Jardin des plantes), Professor François Farges explores one of the must-see attractions: Roger Caillois’s collection of dream stones, which is finally almost complete.
+On the occasion of the “Gems” exhibition at the National Museum of Natural History (at the Galerie de l’Évolution du Jardin des plantes), Professor François Farges explores one of the must-see attractions: Roger Caillois’s collection of dream stones, which is finally almost complete.

 Interview by Sandrine Merle.